devtron-labs/devtron/docs/FAQs/devtron-troubleshoot.md

 kubectl delete pod -n devtroncd -l app=devtron
 ```

-#### 4. Logs are not Visible on UI while running the build and not even able to abort the same
+#### 4. Logs are not visible on UI while running the build and not even able to abort the same

 Check if the pods are being created when you start a new build, run the command and look if a new pod is created when you started the build:
 ```bash